 Where old meets new ---

 Decorative knotting used to be very popular in China, especially within the walls of the Imperial Palaces of various Emperors in ancient times.
-Now, only a small handful of people around the world make the more intricate designs, mostly as a hobby.
+Nowadays, only a small handful of people around the world make the more intricate designs, mostly as a hobby.

 My designs are mostly one-of-a-kind, or similar.
 Just considering the knot itself; a tweak in tightness, loop length, loop size, or a combination of those will result in different presentations.
 Add in type, colour, multiples and embellishment, the permutations are staggering !
 Not exactly the run-of-the-mill mass-produced machine-made 3 for $10 kinds that you can find at Chinatown.